nephtyws/dehasher/README.md

 # Dehasher (Hash identifier)

-- Automatically identify the different types of hash (Currently only support identify)
+- Automatically identify different types of hash (Currently only support identify)
 - Please let me know if you find a bug or issue!
 (Mail me or use issues on this repository!)
 - ninl123@naver.com